ARGOeu/argo-scg/README.md

 ### Namespaces

 Multi-tenancy in Sensu is achieved by using namespaces - each tenant has its own namespace with isolated definitions of checks (metrics), entities (endpoints), events, handlers, filters, and pipelines.
-For each tenant defined in the configuration file, the `scg-reload.py` tool creates a namespace (with the same name as tenant) if it does not exist.
+For each tenant defined in the configuration file, the `scg-reload.py` tool creates a namespace (with the same name as tenant, unless specified explicitly in the configuration file) if it does not exist.
 Also, if a namespace exists for which there is no tenant definition in the configuration file, that namespace is deleted.

 ### Entities